 Teaching Fellows on probation

-The key features of the probation process for teaching fellows is outlined in the Career Progression framework document.
+The key features of the probation process for teaching fellows is outlined in appendix 1 of the Career Progression framework document.

 During your 1 year probationary period, progress on teaching and administration/management duties is reviewed by the Teaching Fellow Sub Group.
 This review is based on a joint report from you the probationary teaching fellow, and your Head of Department/Division or nominee.

-This procedure is managed by the HR Manager (Academic Career Progression).
+This procedure is managed by the Learning & Organisational Development Advisor (Academic Career Progression).

 To help you develop and enhance your skills in academic practice, we require all probationary teaching fellows to successfully complete parts 1 and 2 of the Bath Course in Enhancing Academic Practice (known as the 'Bath Course') which is run by the Centre for Learning & Teaching.